rohitgeddam/FindMyRoomie/README.md

 Our current release does not provide you a mechanism to remove your data from our website.
 You are always free to turn off your visibility.
 If you still feel the need to remove your data from our website, kindly email one of the contributors from your registered Email ID, and we will take care of the rest!

-## Future features/work:
-1. Include Apartment in the profile section.
-Along with the budget of each person.
-2. Include features of MyRoom.

 ## Technology Used
 -   `Python 3.7+`
 -   `Django 4.1.2`
 -   `HTML5`
 -   `CSS3`

+## Future features/work:
+1. Include Apartment in the profile section.
+Along with the budget of each person.
+2. Include features of MyRoom.
+3. Add leasing/subleasing apartments.
+4. Chat room to chat with other users.

 ## Contact us:
 Rohit Geddam - rgeddam@ncsu.edu </br>